-More than \$127 million will lead to new schools in Cartwright, Portugal Cove-St. Philip's, and the Kenmount Terrace neighbourhood in St. John's, as well as the redeveloped Dorset Collegiate in Pilley's Island.
+S. COADY: More than \$127 million will lead to new schools in Cartwright, Portugal Cove-St. Philip's, and the Kenmount Terrace neighbourhood in St. John's, as well as the redeveloped Dorset Collegiate in Pilley's Island.

-To support ongoing improvements in correctional facilities, \$5.7 million is allocated for the extension of Labrador Correctional Centre in Happy Valley-Goose Bay, as well as \$7.3 million for advance work on a new correctional facility in St. John's.
+S. COADY: To support ongoing improvements in correctional facilities, \$5.7 million is allocated for the extension of the Labrador Correctional Centre in Happy Valley-Goose Bay, as well as \$7.3 million for advance work on the new correctional facility in St. John's.

-And, \$2 million is being allocated for improvements to the National War Memorial in St. John's.
+And, \$2 million is being allocated for improvements to the National War Memorial here in St. John's.